2025-10-15

 Prerequisites

-Before visiting the site, ensure that the updated planset is available (indicating that a site redesign was completed).
-The new site design should be compliant with all existing permits, or re-permitted according to the new design.
+• Ensure the updated planset is available (indicating that a site redesign was completed).
+The new site design should be compliant with all existing permits, or re-permitted according to the new design

 Warning IconA warning icon, calling your attention to a possibly risky situation